Inference for high-dimensional instrumental variables regression: Materials required for Section

-A number of authors have also proposed modifications to the Lasso program that eliminate the need for some or all tuning of the penalty level with respect to model components.
-Examples include: (i) the square-root Lasso, group square-root Lasso, and scaled Lasso~\cite{A10, BCW11, Bunea14, SBvdG10, SZ12}, for which calibration of the tuning parameter is pivotal with respect to the noise level; (ii) the TREX estimator~\cite{LM15,BGLM17}, which attempts to eliminate the need for tuning altogether; and (iii)~\cite{BCCH12}, who derive oracle results for a weighted Lasso problem under general noise regimes by using concentration inequalities for self-normalized sums from~\cite{JSW03}.
+Practical use of the first- and second-stage Lasso estimators requires selection of the tuning parameter~$\tune_j$ and $\tuneb$ for $j\in[\px]$.
+A number of proposals for theoretical choices of tuning parameters \cite{BC13, BCH11, BRT09, BvdG11} for the ordinary (one-stage) linear model exist in the regularized regression literature.
 The bounds of Section~\ref{second} are based on oracle choices of the tuning parameters~$\tune_j,\tuneb$, which depend explicitly on inestimable quantities.
-It would be preferable to give results for~\emph{data-adaptive} tuning parameters for which the respective Lasso problems can feasibly be implemented.
+It would be preferable to give results for~\emph{data-adaptive} tuning parameters such as~\cite{Chetelat17,CLW16} for which the respective Lasso problems can feasibly be implemented.
 For the present work, we are content to demonstrate that there exist sequences of oracle tuning parameters that tend to zero sufficiently fast to ensure that the remainder terms~$\rem_\ell$ are asymptotically negligible.
 In practice, cross-validated choices of Lasso tuning parameters and~$\tf$ chosen according to the scheme described in Section~\ref{ss:inverse} suffice in favorable parameter configurations.
 We provide evidence for this claim in Section~\ref{s:numerics}.

 {\bs{W}} {\bs{w}} {\bs{g}} {\bs{\gamma}} {\hat{\greg}} {\bs{h}} {S_{\greg}} {\gS^{\comp}} {s_{\greg}} {\phi_{\greg}} {\mathcal{T}}

 \myappendix{ Our guarantees for estimating $\rA$ and $\rb$ consist of two parts.
 The first is the \emph{oracle inequality}, which bounds the $\ell_1$ estimation error of a generic Lasso estimator conditional on the occurrence of a special set $\T$.
 The oracle inequality is a fixture of the $\ell_1$ regularized estimation literature; see for instance \cite[Chapter 6]{BvdG11}.
 We present it for the sake of completeness.